octotep/menugen/README.md

 **CURRENTLY IN DEVELOPMENT, API IS NOT STABLE**

-`Menumaker` is a bash script which runs menumaker scripts (specially formatted bash scripts) and renders them as a series of interactive menus using [rofi](https://davedavenport.github.io/rofi/).
+`menumaker` is a bash script which runs menumaker scripts (specially formatted bash scripts) and renders them as a series of interactive menus using [rofi](https://davedavenport.github.io/rofi/).